-This Scholarship intends to enhance representation of academically excellent students from diverse backgrounds not historically well represented in the University of Minnesota Doctorate of Physical Therapy Program, or the physical therapy profession in general.
-This Scholarship is awarded to one incoming student and is renewable for the second and third years of the program.
+This scholarship intends to enhance representation of academically excellent students from diverse backgrounds not historically well represented in the University of Minnesota Doctorate of Physical Therapy Program, or the physical therapy profession in general.
+This scholarship is awarded to incoming students and is renewable for the second and third years of the program.

 1st-Year DPT Student Rudolph A. Ptak Fellowship

 This fellowship was established by Rudy Ptak, who was a 1953 alumnus of the program.
 He was a loyal and talented Physical Therapist for decades at the University of Minnesota Hospitals with a strong commitment to advancing the profession through student education.
 Applications for this fellowship are by invitation, based on academic excellence and potential for high professional contributions.
 This fellowship will be given to at least one student in the 1st-year class.

 This scholarship was established in honor of Beatrice E. Boody, a 1945 graduate.
 Beatrice Boody dedicated her career to helping others through the art and science of physical therapy profession.
 This scholarship is awarded to a student who plans to work in a hospital-based practice.

 Upon his retirement as Division Director, Dr. Jim Carey established the Carey Family Fellowship to provide financial support to students enrolled in the Division of Physical Therapy.
 Preference will be given to second or third year students who demonstrate solid academic performance.
 Students will also be selected who demonstrate humanistic drive, a positive attitude in the face of difficulty, and an enthusiastic spirit towards the University of Minnesota and the Physical Therapy profession.